mananmadan/Learning-Perspectives/README.md

 # Main Idea:
 First Extract Nouns from the notes of students using NLP and then compare them to the index formed using teachers note or book
 # Implementation Progress
-1. Done- extracting all the noun - phrases from a sample text to check working of ntlk.
+1. Done- extracting all the noun - phrases from a sample text to check working of ntlk.(available in testing_tools folder)
-2. To write the Extracted Nouns to a text file to apply further algorithms on the file.
+2. To write the Extracted Nouns to a text file to apply further algorithms on the file.(results.txt file also in testing_tools folders)